 - At least 12 credit hours in undergraduate courses that count for Women’s Studies credit, including courses taken in the semester of application

-- Completed combined degree application and BA/MA application to Center.
+- Completed combined degree application (PDF) and BA/MA application to Center.

 - NOTE: Upon graduating with a BA, students in the program must still apply for the MA program officially in the graduate school and in the Center (see below)